assaff/msc-thesis/source/results.rst

 sites on protein structure, we tested it over a set of unbound receptors taken from the PeptiDB v2 data set.

+.. comment
-[Move to methods] When queried with a receptor structure, PeptiMap performs the FFT analysis and outputs a ranked list of consensus sites, each represented by atoms of the respective probes.
+    When queried with a receptor structure, PeptiMap performs the FFT analysis and outputs a ranked list of consensus sites, each represented by atoms of the respective probes.
     We consider a result (predicted binding site) successful when its centroid is within 4 angstroms of any peptide atom - a criterion we borrow from the LigSite method.
 [Methods: assessment of prediction quality]

 Out of the 48 structures [with status either 1 or 2] in the PeptiDB data set, 29 were evaluated by PeptiMap [why just 29?].
 Initial